- Notifications and Following

 - How to get an Email Notification when the State is changed

-Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending notifications into targetprocess application or into email.
+Notification rules allow you to keep track of changes to Targetprocess entities by configuring and sending notifications into Targetprocess application or into an email.
 In the current version, only administrators of an instance can set up notifications for any other Targetprocess user.

 Let's have a look at a simple example below.
 Whenever a User Story in Project 'Mobile' makes it to the state 'Planned' we would like to notify all the members of the Teams assigned to this User Story.